Travel.State.Gov > International Travel > Learn About Your Destination > United Arab Emirates International Travel

 Road Conditions and Hazards: Traffic accidents are a leading cause of death in the UAE.
-According to the World Health Organization, the UAE has the highest rate of road fatalities in the Middle East and one of the highest rates in the world.
 Drivers often drive at high speeds.
 Unsafe driving practices are common, especially on inter-city highways.
 On highways, unmarked speed bumps and drifting sand create additional hazards.
 Pedestrians should also use great care on the roads of the UAE – over 25 percent of road fatalities are pedestrians.

 In order to drive, UAE residents must obtain a UAE driver's license.
 Foreign driver’s licenses are not recognized for residents of the UAE; however, U.S. citizen visitors who are not UAE residents can drive using a valid driver’s license issued by his or her state.
 An international driver’s license may be required in some emirates.
 The UAE recognizes driver's licenses issued by other Gulf Cooperation Council (GCC) states only if the bearer is driving a vehicle registered to the same GCC state.
 Under no circumstances should anyone drive without a valid license.